syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 To render a histogram chart, create an instance of  [`HistogramSeries`]() and add to the series collection of [`SfChart`]().

-Histogram chart visualizes the distribution of data over a continuous interval.
-It creates intervals and counts how many values fall into each interval.
+Histogram chart can provide a visual display of large amounts of data that are difficult to understand in a tabular or spreadsheet form.

+You can customize interval using [`Interval`]() property and the normal distribution curve can be collapsed using [`ShowNormalDistributionCurve`]().
 You can use the following properties to customize the appearance.

 * [`Color`]() – used to change the color of the series.
 * [`StrokeWidth`]() – used to change the stroke width of the series.
 * [`StrokeColor`]() – used to change the stroke color of the series.
-* [`Interval`]() – used to change the interval.
-* [`ShowNormalDistributionCurve`]() – used to hide/show the normal distribution curve.
-Default value of this property is true.
 * [`CurveColor`]() – used to change the color of the normal distribution curve.

 {% tabs %}